OBVSG/marcxml2table/README.md

 # Download Holdings

 Use the `download_holdings` Bash script to get all Holdings Marc XML data in one file via REST API.
-For usage execute `download_holdings -h`
+For usage execute `download_holdings -h`.
+Note: this script uses an OBVSG internal REST API client ("alma-js")

 # Acknowledgement